-Larry Magid is president and CEO of ConnectSafely.org and founder of SafeKids.com.
-He also serves as on-air technology analyst for CBS News and writes for the San Jose Mercury News, Forbes, Huffington Post and other publications.
+Larry Magid is CEO of ConnectSafely.org and founder of SafeKids.com.
+He also serves as on-air technology analyst for CBS News and writes for the San Jose Mercury News, Forbes and other publications.

-In addition to being CEO of ConnectSafely.org, Magid founded and operates two popular Internet safety sites: SafeKids.com and SafeTeens.com.
+In addition to being CEO of ConnectSafely.org, Magid founded two popular Internet safety sites: SafeKids.com and SafeTeens.com.

 He has written several Internet safety guides including Child Safety on the Information Highway and Teen Safety on the Information Highway for the National Center for Missing & Exploited Children and has co-authored numerous Parents’ guides for ConnectSafely.